wso2/docs-is/en/docs/quick-starts/android-sample.md

 ## Configure the Android SDK

-### Build the SDK locally
+To Build the SDK locally:

 1. Clone this project: https://github.com/wso2-extensions/identity-sdks-android.git
     `git clone https://github.com/wso2-extensions/identity-sdks-android.git`

-3. Build the library in your local maven.
+2. Build the library in your local maven.
 Run the following commands.
-Now the library will be available in your local .m2 cache.
+Now the library artifact will be available in your local .m2 cache.
     - `./gradlew clean assembleRelease`
     - `./gradlew publishToMavenLocal `

 ## Configure the sample

-## Get the sample

 Clone the sample from this [sample repository](https://github.com/wso2-extensions/identity-samples-android.git)